FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 7. Select NS Record from the dropdown.

-8. Enter the hostname provided on the Falix domain site.
+8. Enter the subdomain you want to use (for example: "play" will redirect "play.example.com").
+Enter "@" if you don't want any subdomain.

 9. Enter the Primary Nameserver.